 Laguna de Santa Rosa PIT Tag Monitoring Project

-Redwood Empire Trout Unlimited will conduct a wet season PIT tag survey in the central Laguna de Santa Rosa to determine if endangered coho salmon are utilizing potentially high-quality habitat in the Laguna.
+Redwood Empire Trout Unlimited is conducting a wet season PIT tag survey in the central Laguna de Santa Rosa to determine if endangered coho salmon are utilizing potentially high-quality habitat in the Laguna.

 Historically, the Laguna de Santa Rosa was a wetland complex fed by numerous streams that supported perennial and seasonal lakes and wetlands.
-This wetland complex has been drastically reduced in area over the past 150 years through conversion to agriculture and other uses, and by extensive sedimentation; however, large portions of the Laguna still flood seasonally and have the potential to be used by coho.
+This wetland complex has been drastically reduced in area over the past 150 years through conversion to agriculture and other uses, and by extensive sedimentation; however, large portions of the Laguna still flood seasonally and have the potential to be used by coho and steelhead.

-Special thanks to the Rose Foundation for their support of this work.
+Special thanks to the Rose Foundation and Sonoma County Fish and Wildlife Commission for their financial support of this work and to the California Sea Grant Russian River Salmon and Steelhead Monitoring Program for their expertise and technical support.
 Thanks as well to the members and volunteers of Trout Unlimited who have contributed brains, brawn and dollars to this effort!

 How you can help:

 Follow us on Facebook: Keep up on the latest news on the Laguna and opportunities to help conservation work